 Turn it onto a serving dish and try not to pick on it before serving!
 Good luck with that!

-love this twist on stuffing with the sausage meat.
+You’ll love this twist on stuffing with the sausage meat.
 It gives it a nice heartiness and the bacon makes it so special, you’ll want to make it all year round.

-This recipe comes out so special, it will make a beautiful center piece on your table that will share the spotlight with the turkey at holiday dinners.
+This recipe comes out so special, it will make a beautiful centerpiece on your table that will share the spotlight with the turkey at holiday dinners.

-Bacon Wrapped Sage & Sausage Stuffing
+Let's Make Bacon Wrapped Sausage Stuffing

 - 2 tablespoons olive oil